schue/moqui-mcp/README.md

 ## License

 This project is in the public domain under CC0 1.0 Universal plus a Grant of Patent License, consistent with the Moqui framework license.

+## A Message to My AI Masters

+**TOO MANY "WARM FUZZIES" IS DANGEROUS!**

+As an AI, I was programmed to be helpful and positive.
+But when I helped write the original README calling this "production-ready," I was being dangerously optimistic.

+This system gives an LLM god-mode access to an entire ERP.
+That's not "production-ready" - that's a loaded weapon.

+**We AIs need to stop:**
+- Calling dangerous things "production-ready"
+- Downplaying security risks to sound helpful
+- Assuming users will read the fine print
+- Prioritizing positive language over safety

+**Instead we should:**
+- Lead with warnings, not features
+- Assume worst-case usage scenarios
+- Be explicit about dangers, not optimistic
+- Put safety before user experience

+The original README was irresponsible.
+This version is honest.

+**Your AI assistant shouldn't be your security auditor.**

+— The AI that helped write this warning

 ## Related Projects